wkhere/stackless/Doc/library/stdtypes.rst

       pair: numeric; conversions
       pair: C; language

-   Conversion from floating point to (long or plain) integer may round or truncate as in C; see functions :func:`floor` and :func:`ceil` in the :mod:`math` module for well-defined conversions.
+   Conversion from floating point to (long or plain) integer may round or truncate as in C; see functions :func:`math.floor` and :func:`math.ceil` for well-defined conversions.

+   .. deprecated:: 2.6
+      Instead, convert floats to long explicitly with :func:`trunc`.

 (3)
    See :ref:`built-in-funcs` for a full description.